karlseguin/the-little-redis-book/en/redis.md

 Now, you might be thinking, that's great, but it doesn't make sense.
 You can't meaningfully pull a range out of JSON or append a value.
 You are right, the lesson here is that some of the commands, especially with the string data structure, only make sense given specific type of data.

 Earlier we learnt that Redis doesn't care about your values.
 Most of the time that's true.
 However, a few string commands are specific to some types or structure of values.
 As a vague example, I could see the above `append` and `getrange` commands being useful in some custom space-efficient serialization.
-As a more concrete example I give you the `incr`, `incrby`, `decr` and `decrby` commands.
+As a more concrete example I give you the `incr`, `incrby`, `decr`, and `decrby` commands.
 These increment or decrement the value of a string:

 	> incr stats:page:about
 	(integer) 1